Mohammed973-ai/Flight_chatbot/docs.md

 - message : the user's message
 - access_token: optional field
 - user_id : can be any string like "1" or "u1"
-- session_id: can be anystring like "2" or "sess2"
+- session_id: can be any string like "2" or "sess2"

 ## 📥 Output JSON